sea-sky-web/crazyflie-firmware/README.md

 > This repository is forked from the [official firmware by Bitcraze](https://github.com/bitcraze/crazyflie-firmware) and all our work is stored in the folder `crazyflie-firmware/src/deck/drivers/src/swarming`.
 > If you find any error, please don't hesitate to open an issue or pull request.

 If you find this repository helpful for your work, please kindly cite the following paper.
-The Bibtex is listed below:
+The BibTeX is listed below:

 ```
 @article{shan2021ultra,